 Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

-Still, Turbo VPN was largely able to unblock geo-restricted Netflix libraries and it has tons of servers.
-But we don't think this is enough to best most of the VPNs we've reviewed.
+Turbo VPN was largely able to unblock geo-restricted Netflix libraries, and it claims to have thousands of servers (though several of them don't work).
+However, we don't think this is enough to beat most of the VPNs we've reviewed.

-We’ve outlined what we think Turbo VPN did right and the parts we think it got very wrong.
+We’ve outlined what Turbo VPN did well and the parts we believe it got very wrong.

 Pros